Sacramento Polytrauma Accident Attorney

 - Fluid resuscitation

 It takes a complete assessment of the patient and prioritization of the treatment of injuries.
-Aggressive fluid resuscitation is an important part of the therapy so as to treat hypovolemia, which is common in multiple trauma patients.
-After immediate resuscitation measures are done, there are other things to consider, including lowering the risk of infection and the treatment of the various injuries.
-Nutritional management is also important in how well a patient does in healing.
+Aggressive fluid resuscitation is an essential part of the therapy to treat hypovolemia, common in multiple trauma patients.
+After immediate resuscitation measures are done, there are other things to consider, including lowering the risk of infection and treating the various injuries.
+Nutritional management is also crucial in how well a patient does in healing.

-If you or a loved one has suffered polytrauma as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, call us at 916.921.6400 for free, friendly advice.
+If you or a loved one has suffered polytrauma due to someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, call us at 916.921.6400 for free, friendly advice.